yverbytskyi/hubstaff_calculator/README.md

 ## Getting Started

-You need to have `bundler` and `ruby` installed
+You need to have `bundler` and `ruby` installed.
+Also you need to install `Selenium ChromeDriver`. https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver.
  Run the commands below to check if everything goes well

 ```
 ruby -v